--A warm community school with small class sizes
+-A warm community school with small class size

 -Emphasis on nature and the outdoors

 The Carrot Patch-Shoreline provides an individualized inquiry-based program of learning through play.
-We offer a carefully crafted curriculum centered around children's familiar environment with an emphasis on the natural world, and designed to challenge and inspire each child.
-A typical day includes language and literacy, math, science, art, music and movement, dramatic play, social interaction--and plenty of time spent out of doors.
-Children enjoy frequent walking field trips to explore our diverse community.
+We offer a carefully-crafted emergent curriculum centered around children's familiar environment, with an emphasis on the natural world, that is designed to challenge and inspire each child.
+A typical day includes language and literacy, math, science, art, music and movement, dramatic play, social interaction--and plenty of time spent in our engaging, professionally-designed and landscaped Outdoor Classroom.
+Children enjoy frequent walking field trips to explore our surrounding community.